YBCS/100-days-of-code/log.md

 ###Day 3: Sep 25, Tuesday

 **Today's Progress**: working on pokedex gui with python using tkinter library and some api. learning to do these for the first time. work in progress.

+...
+...
+...

+###Day 7: Oct 1, Monday

+**Today's Progress**: work on quote generator for movie and series.
+Had fun throughout the process. code for today's work is in r1-log.md